 - May result in a very significant reduction of project costs

 Cost & Price Analysis

-Day rates for pipe-laying vessels are very opportunistic and not driven by bottom-up cost approach.
+Generally, day rates for pipe-laying vessels are opportunistic and may not be driven by bottom-up cost approach.
 Driven by many factors, fleet utilization and financing being the key.
 In addition, many contractors are very flexible (within limits) on day rates and can work on different rates, depending on what the vessel is used for.
 E.g. if a pipe laying vessel was used to lay a pipeline, with subsequent subsea installation work, a contractor may choose to use the same vessel on lower rates (equivalent to a diving vessel) to do diving work, to keep revenues in-house or cover the costs.